 Next time you hear bad news, respond in a way that makes you proud of yourself and creates a positive impression.

 Learn to Respond Rather Than React—In the course of our daily lives, so many things occur that challenge our natural emotions.
 It could be the driver that cuts you off on the highway or an aggressive e-mail or perhaps a co-worker’s sarcastic comment during a meeting.
 When we get upset or angry, the key is to not lose control of our emotions by reacting, but rather to stay in control and respond thoughtfully.

 Since this is a weakness of mine, let me tell you what I am doing to correct this.
 First, I acknowledged to myself that I have a weakness in this area and I am committed to working on it.
 Second, when I get frustrated or angry, I say to myself, “Stay in control, Todd; be thoughtful about how you respond.”
 I often have to repeat this several times.

 I have also started modeling my wife’s behavior as I admire her ability to respond rather than react.
 When she is upset, she focuses on speaking in love.
 When I think about speaking with love in my heart, it transforms my state of mind faster than anything I have tried before.
 Try it next time and see how it works for you.

 How about you?
-Do you find yourself overally critical?
+Do you find yourself overly critical?
 If so, let me encourage you to start being aware of these circumstances and work on your attitude.
 Have a little more patience; be a little more understanding.
-People are not perfect and for many of them they are doing their best.
-It’s also important to recognize that what may be logical to you, may not be logical to others.
+People are not perfect, and for many of them, they are doing their best.
+It’s also important to recognize that what may be logical to you may not be logical to others.

 I would love to hear about your personal experiences.
 What helps you to have a positive attitude?
 In what circumstances do you find yourself challenged to maintain this attitude?
 If you have found value in this series, I would enjoy reading your comments.